Oil PromisesA film by Elke Sasse, Andrea Stäritz and Ebele Okoye, 90min., Ghana, 2020

 OIL PROMISES is a case study in globalisation from the perspective of those who never stop dreaming that they will see a share of the prosperity.
 Throughout, it becomes clear that the high-tech industry is operating in a parallel universe and is ruthlessly exploiting the natural wealth of their home region.

-Over a period of 10 years, filmmaker Elke Sasse has documented the developments in three small villages on the Western Coast of Ghana.
-The result of her work is an emotional film about people who dream of benefiting from incredible riches.
+Over a period of 10 years, filmmaker Elke Sasse and journalist Andrea Stäritz have documented the developments in three small villages on the Western Coast of Ghana.
+The result of their work is an emotional film about people who dream of benefiting from incredible riches.

 Animation artist Ebele Okoye includes her personal point of view and uses vivid animations to provide a commentary.
 As a citizen of a nation hit particularly hard by the oil curse, she takes a critical look at the activities and assurances of international oil companies, investors and politicians, and questions why, against all the evidence, the locals still take these promises at face value.